-There are lot of potential for wireless energy harvesting for application like Internet of Things and home automation projects.
-Smart sensor technology is capable of producing low power devices with advanced embedded technology which typically operates at micro watt input power.
+There is a lot of potential for wireless energy harvesting for applications like the Internet of Things and home automation projects.
+Smart sensor technology is capable of producing low-power devices with advanced embedded technology which typically operates at microwatt input power.

-Wireless sensors for temperature, humidity and proximity sensors are used in industrial, home automation and automobile industry.
-Wire-free charging of any electronics device would be possible with advancement in wireless energy harvesting technology.
+Wireless sensors for temperature, humidity, and proximity sensors are used in the industrial, home automation, and automobile industry.
+Wire-free charging of any electronics device would be possible with advancements in wireless energy harvesting technology.

 Enhanced security devices with smart sensor technology can make use of power from wireless energy harvesting.
 It has advantages due to wire-free wireless transmission, compact size and the modules can be easily implemented anywhere.

 Limitation of wireless energy harvesting